mohamadazafri/health_one/README.md

 Please refer to this link on how to get OpenAI API and Rapid API key<br />
 OpenAI API: https://platform.openai.com/docs/quickstart<br />
 Rapid API: https://docs.rapidapi.com/docs/keys-and-key-rotation

+## Privacy Policy
+Effective Date: 16th November 2024

+Health One is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application ("Health One").
+Please read this Privacy Policy carefully to understand our practices regarding your information and how we will treat it.

+1. Information We Collect
+We may collect the following types of information when you use the App:

+a.
+Personal Information
+Information you provide directly, such as:
+Name
+Fitness goals or health-related preferences (optional)

+b.
+Automatically Collected Information
+App usage data (e.g., features accessed, time spent) Diagnostic and performance data for improving the app experience.

+2. How We Use Your Information
+We use the information collected to:
+Provide and improve the functionality of the App.
+Personalize your experience, including generating workout plans and responding to health concerns.
+Analyze app performance and troubleshoot technical issues.
+Communicate updates, promotions, or important notifications about the App.

+3. How We Share Your Information
+We do not sell or rent your personal information.
+However, we may share your information in the following cases:
+Service Providers: With trusted third-party providers who assist us in operating the App, such as cloud hosting and AI processing services.
+Legal Compliance: If required by law or to comply with legal obligations.
+Business Transfers: In the event of a merger, sale, or acquisition, your information may be transferred as part of the business assets.

+4. Data Security
+We implement reasonable technical and organizational measures to protect your information against unauthorized access, loss, misuse, or alteration.
+However, no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee absolute security.

+5. Your Privacy Rights
+Depending on your location, you may have the following rights:

+Access to the personal information we hold about you.
+Request correction or deletion of your personal information.
+Restrict or object to the processing of your information.
+Data portability, where applicable.
+To exercise these rights, contact us at [Your Contact Email Address].

+6. Retention of Information
+We retain your information only as long as necessary to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required by law.

+7. Use of AI and Uploaded Content
+When you use features such as the AI Visual Diagnosis or Health Chatbot:

+Uploaded photos are processed by AI algorithms to provide health insights.
+These photos are not stored permanently on our servers unless required for feature functionality (e.g., history tracking).
+Chat history with the AI Health Chatbot is temporarily stored to improve user experience and provide contextual responses but is not shared with third parties.
+8. Third-Party APIs and Integrations
+The App integrates with third-party APIs, including:

+OpenAI API (ChatGPT 4.0): Used for AI Health Chatbot and workout plan generation.
+ExerciseDB API: Used to provide exercise information and suggestions.
+These third parties may collect and process data according to their own privacy policies.
+We recommend reviewing their policies to understand their practices.

+9. Children’s Privacy
+The App is not intended for use by children under the age of 13.
+We do not knowingly collect personal information from children.
+If we become aware that we have inadvertently collected personal information from a child, we will take steps to delete such information promptly.

+10. Changes to This Privacy Policy
+We may update this Privacy Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
+We encourage you to review this Privacy Policy periodically.
+Your continued use of the App after changes are posted constitutes your acceptance of the updated Privacy Policy.

+11. Contact Us
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:

+Email: azafri9@gmail.com